AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 There are two available Payouts reporting views to enable you to see in-depth information about all of your payouts:

-*  **[Payouts data visualization view](#payouts-data-visualization-view)**---Chart available on the Payment Services Home that is a visual representation of some of the data from the Payouts report view
+*  **[Payouts data visualization view](#payouts-data-visualization-view)**---Chart available on the Payment Services Home that is a visual representation of aggregated amounts per day from the Payouts report view
 *  **[Payouts report view](#payouts-report-view)**---Report available in Payouts that shows detailed payout information for all transactions

 The Payouts views show comprehensive payout information at-a-glance, allowing you full transparency into the payment amount, processed volume, and detailed reporting on the transaction level for financial reconciliation.